Alfon (footballer): Loans to Racing Santander and Murcia

 On 27 June 2022, Alfon moved to Segunda División side Racing de Santander on loan for the season.
 His loan was cut short the following 30 January, and he moved to Real Murcia also in a temporary deal just hours later.

 First team breakthrough

 Back to Celta and their B-team for the 2023–24 campaign, Alfon scored a career-best 15 goals as the club narrowly missed out promotion in the play-offs.
 After spending the 2024 pre-season with the main squad, he became a permanent member of the team after being handed the number 12 jersey.

 Alfon scored his first professional goal on 23 November 2024, netting Celta's first in a 2–2 home draw against FC Barcelona.
 He subsequently started to feature more regularly for the side, but still left the club on 30 June 2025, after his contract expired.

 Sevilla

 On 1 July 2025, Sevilla FC announced the signing of Alfon on a three-year deal.

+Loan to Villarreal

+On 26 January 2026, Alfon was loaned to fellow top tier side Villarreal CF until June, with a buyout clause.